Harry Tenbrook

-Harry Tenbrook (born Henry Olaf Hansen, October 9, 1887 – September 4, 1960) was an American film actor.
+Harry Tenbrook (born Henry Olaf Hansen, 9 October 1887 – 4 September 1960) was a Norwegian-American film actor.

+Biography

 Henry Olaf Hansen was born in Christiania (now Oslo), Norway.
 His family migrated to the United States in 1892.
 Under the stage name, Harry Tenbrook, he appeared in more than 330 films between 1911 and 1960.
 A favorite of John Ford, Tenbrook was a prominent member of the John Ford Stock Company.
 Only four actors appeared in more Ford films than Tenbrook.
 He died in Woodland Hills, Los Angeles from lung cancer.
 He was interred at the Pierce Brothers Valhalla Memorial Park in North Hollywood, California.